IM-Deane/im-deane.github.io/README-TCA.md

 A site footer with copyright and social media links should be added.

 2. Content

+The entire websites content needs to be overhauled.

 I. **Home:** Bland and should be completely overhauled.